 •No, I don’t think it’s a “plandemic”.

 •No, I don’t think that Drs.
-Birx and Fauci are NWO operatives.
+Birx and Fauci are operatives of the NWO.

-•No, I don’t think there’s any large-scale faking of numbers (outside of China).
+•No, I don’t think there’s any large-scale intentional faking of numbers (outside of China).

 •Yes, I think that, in the face of a disease outbreak caused by a previously-unknown virus that threatened to kill millions, it was reasonable to shut down until we got a better handle on things.

 •Yes, I think that we now do have a better handle on the crisis, in terms of our knowledge base about the virus, availability of the equipment we need to deal with it, and what the best policies to minimize it are.